 - Another honeymoon period.

-Now, the thing about this cycle is that (generally) the more often it’s done, the less severe the breakouts are each time (over time fewer toxins need to be purged if following a healthy lifestyle and the person is focused on detoxifying internally and externally).
-Eventually, the detox becomes about just clearing any recent toxins and not about clearing out the body of an accumulation of toxins that have built up over time.
-When the person has reached that stage in the cycle, breakouts are a lot less likely to occur, and if they do, it might only be a small blemish or two that clears up quickly.
+Generally, the more often you go through a detox, the less severe the breakouts are each time. if following a healthy lifestyle, fewer toxins need to be purged over time.
+This includes if the person is focused on detoxifying internally and externally.
+Eventually, the detox becomes about just clearing any recent toxins and not about clearing an accumulation of toxins that have built up over time.
+When the person has reached that stage in the cycle, breakouts are a lot less likely to occur.
+If they do, it might only be a small blemish or two that clears up quickly.

 I’m not sure if that’s what’s happening here, but it’s possible.
 Like I mentioned, I’d need more information.

-However, if you’re finding that your skin is clear – and staying clear – without using the masks (who’s primary* purpose is to detox), then you may just want to skip them in your routine.
+However, if you find that your skin is clear without the masks, just want to skip them in your routine.

 *primary = detox.
 Secondary purpose (which are often just as sought out) depends on the mask.
 For example, you mentioned the dry clay mask; The secondary purpose of that mask (generally) is redness reduction/fading hyperpigmentation.
 The secondary purpose of the dead sea mud mask is to give the skin a dose of helpful nutrients.

 If your goal for using the masks is reducing hyper-pigmentation (acne scars, redness, etc), then there are other ways to do that too (I talk about this a bit in my acne scars video), that I can help you with.